extrabacon/google-oauth-jwt/README.md

   // the key will be used to sign the JWT and validated by Google OAuth
   key: 'KEY_CONTENTS',

-  // the path to the PEM file to use for the cryptographic key (ignored is 'key' is also defined)
+  // the path to the PEM file to use for the cryptographic key (ignored if 'key' is also defined)
   // the key will be used to sign the JWT and validated by Google OAuth
   keyFile: 'path_to/key.pem',